General Campus Information

 If you have any questions

-information section, please contact the Financial Aid & Scholarships Office
+related to information provided in the financial assistance section, please contact the Financial Aid & Scholarships Office

 on the appropriate campus.

 estimated cost of attending the university for one academic year.
 This amount includes the following: